treeverse/lakeFS/docs/reference/export.md

   --branch=example-branch
 ```

-The command assumes the spark cluster has permissions to write to `s3://example-bucket/prefix`.
+The command assumes the Spark cluster has permissions to write to `s3://example-bucket/prefix`.
 Otherwise, add `spark.hadoop.fs.s3a.access.key` and `spark.hadoop.fs.s3a.secret.key` with the proper credentials.
 {: .note}